Department of Computer Science

 BS in Computer Science

-The Bachelor of Science in Computer Science prepares students for either continued study at the graduate level or entry into the labor market.
+The B.S. in Computer Science prepares students for either continued study at the graduate level or entry into the labor market.
 Students have been successful at both, with some earning doctoral degrees and some reaching high levels in the private sector, including the director of software development at a major corporation.
 The curriculum includes a required core of courses that provides a broad base of fundamental knowledge, but allows for individuals to follow their own specific interests at the advanced level.
 All courses focus on general principles that will remain valid into the future but use tools and vehicles reflecting contemporary practice.

 Computer Science is perhaps the most pervasive technology of our time, reaching into every aspect of modern life, from work to recreation.
 It spans many disciplines, from mathematics and electrical engineering to linguistics, cognitive psychology and graphic design.
 It is a challenge to provide a definition of the essence of such a sprawling discipline, but one the department faculty like is "Computer Science is the study of what can be automated."